tarekziade/blog/entries/rpi-ghetto.rst

 Bose Soundlink or a Jawbone JAMBOX and get limited features compared with what I can build with a Raspberry.

-So I build a Ghetto blaster with a suit case.
+So I built a Ghetto blaster with a suit case.

 Ghetto blasters are one of the coolest thing ever.
 It's the perfect device to enjoy music outside - and it's so 80s.. :)